jiyuan312986471/DataEngineerHomeWork/README.md

 For this access, assume given `PiId` is `Pi0` and given `BuId` is `Bu0`.

-The problem can be translated to an SQL
+The problem can be translated to a pseudo SQL statement:
-statement:
 ```roomsql
 SELECT * FROM Transactions
 WHERE PiId = "Pi0" AND BuId = "Bu0"